 The procedure for concluding a bank deposit agreement;

-Methods of accepting and issuing a deposit (deposit);
+Methods for accepting and issuing deposits;

-The list of documentation required for opening and using a deposit (deposit), and the requirements for them;
+List of documentation required for opening and using a deposit (deposit), and the requirements for them;

-In order to encourage clients to maintain stable, not declining balances on demand accounts, which generally has a significant impact on the profitability of credit operations, banks set higher interest rates on them or on the amount of the balance not lower than the minimum calculated by the bank and agreed with the client (which is stipulated in the bank account).
+In order to encourage clients to maintain stable, non-declining balances on demand accounts, which generally has a significant impact on the profitability of credit operations, banks set increased interest rates on them or on a balance not lower than the minimum calculated by the bank and agreed upon with the client (which is specified in the bank account agreement).

 · once a month;

-once a quarter;
+· once a quarter;

-after the expiration of the contract.
+· upon expiration of the contract.

-To raise funds for deposits, commercial banks have begun to widely use foreign experience, in particular, they carry out:
+To attract funds for deposits, commercial banks began to widely use foreign experience, in particular they carry out:

-· Development of various programs to attract funds from the population;
+· development of various programs to attract funds from the population;

 · auditor's report on the bank's annual report;

-· position of the bank on the deposits of individuals;
+· bank regulations on deposits of individuals;

-List of types of deposits accepted by the bank from individuals. persons;
+· list of types of deposits accepted by the bank from individuals. persons;

-conditions for each type of deposits;
+· conditions for each type of deposit;

-The approach proposed by the Ordinance implements the method used in international practice for assessing bank liquidity risks, taking into account the so-called "behavioral" adjustments, that is, indicators characterizing the state of assets and liabilities based on accumulated statistical data.
+The approach proposed by the Directive implements the method used in international practice for assessing bank liquidity risks, taking into account the so-called “behavioral” adjustments, that is, indicators characterizing the state of assets and liabilities based on accumulated statistical data.

-Figure 4 Stages of formation of a savings policy
+Figure 4 Stages of savings policy formation

 Figure 5 Scheme of formation of the deposit policy of a commercial bank

-Determination of target markets to minimize deposit risk;
+Identification of target markets to minimize deposit risk;

-Minimization of costs in the process of raising funds;
+Minimizing costs in the process of raising funds;

 Optimization of deposit and loan portfolio management;

-Maintaining the liquidity of the bank and increasing its stability.
+Maintaining bank liquidity and increasing its stability.

-Subjective issues include:
+Subjective problems include:

 3) insufficient level and quality of top and middle management;

-Among the objective factors are the following:
+Among the objective factors, the following stand out:

 3) interbank competition;